Hannah Palmer Flaunts Serious Cleavage In A Red Off-The-Shoulder Top

 As for glam, she was done up with a full face of makeup that made her bright blue eyes pop.
 Palmer added several layers of thick, black mascara to her voluminous lashes, and her defined brows were several shades darker than her hair color.

-Palmer’s complexion looked perfect with a bronze base and light pink blush on both of her cheeks.
+Palmer’s complexion looked perfect with a bronze base and light pink blush on both cheeks.
 She added an element of shimmer with a glittery highlighter that sat on top of her blush.
 Palmer completed the look with a dark pink lipstick on her plump pout.

 The cleavage-baring photo was an instant hit with fans, earning Palmer over 33,000 likes in less than an hour.
 It has also garnered hundreds of comments from fans who raved over the model’s beauty.